JWD-Projects/dom1jwd05/README.md

 > Change the textbox to have a red border
 > Display a message above the textbox - ‘Please enter your name’
 >
-2)  Once successfully validated, display the second div with a message ‘ Welcome ___, pick your birth month’ and allow the user to select a month.
+2)  Once successful validation, display the second div with a message ‘ Welcome ___, pick your birth month’ and allow the user to select a month.
 On click of the ‘next’ button,
 > Display the third div
-> Display a message in the <p> tag ‘Dear ___ your birthstone is ____’
+> Display a message in the "p" tag ‘Dear ___ your birthstone is ____’
 > An image display of the birthstone that comes from an array object

 > 3) Try the second step on changing the select box instead of clicking the next button